Guide to RTA investigations fact sheet

 • the level of harm to the customer

-• the previous history of the offender
+• the previous investigation history of the respondent

-• Education
+• education

-• Prosecution
+• prosecution

 Often offences occur due to ignorance of the law.
 Educating parties where appropriate about their rights and responsibilities under the Act can significantly reduce the likelihood of the offence occurring again.
-Where education is not appropriate the investigator may issue a Caution Notice.
+Where education is not appropriate, the investigator may issue a caution notice.

-In serious cases the RTA may issue a Penalty Infringement Notice or commence criminal proceedings through the Magistrates Court.
+In serious cases, the RTA may issue a penalty infringement notice or commence criminal proceedings through the Magistrates Court.

 Interpreter symbol